Robin Feldman: Publications

-Feldman has published four books.
+Feldman has published five books.
 Drugs, Money, & Secret Handshakes: The Unstoppable Growth of Prescription Drug Prices and Drug Wars: How Big Pharma Raises Prices and Keeps Generics off the Market outline how pharmaceutical companies maneuver using patent laws and take advantage of the structure of the health care industry to protect their revenues.
 One reviewer described Drugs, Money, and Secret Handshakes as "one hundred power-packed pages of rich data and sober analysis," while lay readers have appreciated the book's courage for revealing the role pharmaceutical companies play in maintaining high drug prices and the book's clear presentation.

 Her book Rethinking Patent Law was lauded as "an important contribution to the field."
 Her first book was titled The Role of Science in Law and examined the relationship between the two fields.

+Most recently, Feldman published AI Versus IP: Rewriting Creativity (2025), which "offers a balanced perspective" on the contrasting interests of expanding AI usage in every day life and the rights and interests of IP property law for artists and authors.

 Feldman has authored numerous scholarly articles for academic journals, including Stanford Law Technology Review, Journal of Law and Biosciences, and the New England Journal of Medicine.
 Her opinion pieces have appeared in many popular outlets, including The Washington Post, STAT, and the New York Times.